wp-plugins/qqworld-auto-save-images/readme.txt

 <h4>Notice:</h4>
 <ul>
-	<li>Ever since 1.7.10 released, the PHP minimum version requirement of server is 5.4. so if your php version is lower, please use <a href="https://wordpress.org/plugins/qqworld-auto-save-images/developers/" target="_blank">1.7.9 or earlier</a>.</li>
 	<li>This plugin has a little problem that is all the image url must be full url, it means must included "http(s)://", for example:
 		<ul>
 			<li>&lt;img src=&quot;http://img.whitehouse.gov/image/2014/08/09/gogogo.jpg&quot; /&gt;</li>